elixir-circuits/circuits_gpio/README.md

 end
 ```

-One common error on Raspbian is that the Erlang headers are missing (`ie.h`),
+One common error on RaspberryPi OS is that the Erlang headers are missing (`erl_nif.h`),
 you may need to install erlang with `apt-get install erlang-dev` or build Erlang
 from source per instructions [here](http://elinux.org/Erlang).

 ## Examples

-`Circuits.GPIO2` only supports simple uses of the GPIO interface in Linux, but
-you can still do quite a bit.
+While `Circuits.GPIO2` can support non-Nerves and non-Linux systems, the examples below were made using Nerves.
+Operation on other devices mostly differs on how to refer to GPIOs.

 The following examples were tested on a Raspberry
 Pi that was connected to an [Erlang Embedded Demo
 Board](http://solderpad.com/omerk/erlhwdemo/).
 There's nothing special about
-either the demo board or the Raspberry Pi, so these should work similarly on
+either the demo board or the Raspberry Pi.
-other embedded Linux platforms.

 ## GPIO